ChugR/TECO/DATE/README.md

 This macro mentions VEG.TEC, a publicly available macro for editing in full screen mode.
 Good luck finding out anything about it.

+### Console I/O

+Here is a stone age editor intercepting console characters as they are typed and then acting on them.
+Can this even be done nowadays in VS Code, Atom, Notepad++, or any other editor?

 ## License

 This code is released under Apache License Version 2.0.
 Please see